Safeheron/crypto-zkp-cpp/README.md

 ```

 # Development Process & Contact
 This library is maintained by Safeheron.
 Contributions are highly welcomed!
-Besides GitHub issues and PRs, feel free to reach out by mail or join Safeheron Telegram for discussions on code and research.
+Besides GitHub issues and PRs, feel free to reach out by mail.